Coliving spaces, community, and perks designed for remote workers and creatives.

 Who do you talk to about becoming a digital nomad or heading off overseas to work and live?
 Wouldn’t the best people to ask be other nomads, especially those with some experience under their belt?
 Luckily, there is a growing number of support and advice networks — mostly Facebook groups — that can help newcomers get advice from seasoned remote workers.
 Groups like Digital Nomads Around the World or Digital Nomads Hub are good places to ask for help starting out in a remote working lifestyle or to share your experiences and knowledge with others.
 Newcomers often post questions about the best places to live, the cities or countries that are the most welcoming to long-stay travelers or which countries offer freelancer visas or make it stress-free to live there for short periods.
 People in these groups can also give advice about smaller, local networks for certain cities or regions - groups like Remotive are great for when you're looking for a tighter nit network.
 Simple questions often generate long discussion threads, giving numerous suggestions for places that are still relatively unknown on the nomad trail and cheaper.
 You can also find separate pages for Digital Entrepreneurs if you run a remote business or start-up.

 While global networks may help you launch yourself as a digital nomad, deal with the lifestyle and find jobs, a network that is set up just for a certain city or region will be better at helping you deal with on-the-ground issues like finding a place to live or work, visa costs or just knowing how much to budget for living expenses.
 (The global networks can provide a lot of advice as well on these topics.)
 If you are heading to a specific area or country, search for and join networks that focus just on that region.
 Immigration rules, laws and attitudes towards travelers can vary so much from country to country, even within a single region, such as Europe or South-East Asia, that it's valuable to connect with people whom you can ask for realistic, timely advice.
 Regional networks such as Digital Nomads Thailand or Digital Nomads Croatia will let you ask questions of other nomads who either already live and work there, or have spent time there.
 Through these networks, you’re also more likely to find services that offer complete living packages, including housing, monthly fees for co-working space and access to social events or shared meals.
-Co-Working Days are just one of these services - see if you can find one of their local Facebook groups in your area.
+Outsite even has local WhatsApp groups in each location, so you can keep up with community.

 Search for job boards that cater to remote workers.
 Groups like Remote Work & Jobs for Digital Nomads, Remotely Jobs or The Digital Nomads Job Board list hundreds of jobs.
 While many of these do require workers to be based within American time zones, they can be a good first step for someone who is ready to become a remote worker and wants to learn how to adopt less-structured work practices before heading off to live overseas.
 Or you may be able to transition to a remote job before you set out.
 Don’t forget that any digital nomad networks that you’ve joined are also a good source of work, as people often post requests seeking other nomads to join their start-ups or just take on their extra workload.